Senipah/Solid-Old-Reddit-theme/README.md

+# /r/Solid Old Reddit CSS Theme

 This is a theme for the /r/Solid subreddit.
 See https://github.com/Senipah/Old-Reddit-Sass-Theme for the upstream.

-To fetch upstream changes:
+To merge changes from upstream:

+`git pull upstream master`

+**OR**

+If you want to manually approve changes:

 `git fetch upstream`

-To merge changes:
-`git merge upstream/master`

-**OR**

-To manually approve upstream changes:
 `git merge --no-commit --no-ff upstream/master`

 To undo a merge:

 `git reset --hard ORIG_HEAD`

 ---